rejoice-cljc/rewrap/README.md

 Note, the `compile-hiccup` fn is not included, but, if desired, see next section for how to compile hiccup into react elements.

-### [`rewrap.hiccup` :as hiccup]
+#### `rewrap.hiccup`

-Utilities for compiling Hiccup data.
+`rewrap.hiccup` holds utilities for compiling Hiccup data.

----

-To compile Hiccup data into React elements, you can use `rewrap.hiccup/compile`.
+Primarily, you'll use `rewrap.hiccup/compile`, to convert Hiccup data into React element expressions.

 The following options are required:
 - `emitter`, a custom emitter fn or macro that converts arguments [type props & children] into desired expression.
 - `parsers` a vector of hiccup data parsers, ran sequentially, each parser passing its output to the next one.

+As an example, here's how you'd setup a basic hiccup compiler:

 ```clj
 (defn emit-element